• Skip to primary navigation

 two maple brown sugar cookies topped with chopped nuts on white parchment paper

-If you are a fan of maple, you have to try these easy Maple Cookies.
-They are a soft-baked maple brown sugar cookie with simple maple icing on top.
-They make a perfect fall treat for parties, after school snacking, or even a bake sale.
+If you're a fan of maple, you have to make these easy brown sugar maple cookies.
+They are a soft cookie sweetened with pure maple syrup with simple maple icing on top.
+They are full of maple flavor and perfect for snacking, parties, or even a bake sale.

 Prevent your screen from going dark